• Start Here!

 Or maybe because eating dog meat is not as common as people think and you have to make a conscious effort to find it.

-The point is that it took me less than two hour of sightseeing in Hanoi, the capital of Vietnam, to find a dog butchery.
+The point is that it took me less than two hours of sightseeing in Hanoi, the capital of Vietnam, to find a dog butchery.

-Well, it wasn’t exactly a butchery as there were two girls selling raw and roasted dog meat (thịt chó in Vietnamese language) on a table in the street.
+Well, it wasn’t exactly a butchery as there were two girls selling raw and roasted dog meat (thịt chó in the Vietnamese language) on a table in the street.

 This is a controversial topic in the West.